SAP FUE Optimization: Reduce RISE License Costs

 Step 2: Improve the STAR ruleset with your authorization concept

-The standard STAR ruleset has a fundamental limitation: it evaluates authorization objects in isolation, without considering whether those objects are actually linked to executable transactions or applications in your system.
-This is where SU24 data becomes critical.
+The standard STAR ruleset evaluates authorization objects in isolation.
+It doesn't consider whether those objects are actually linked to executable transactions or applications in your system.
+This is where SU24 data comes in.

 Why SU24 matters for FUE optimization